After Your Discharge

-- You have someone stay with you for the first 24 hours following surgery.
+- You have someone stay with you for the first 24 hours following your procedure.

-- Take it easy until your physician says you can return to your normal routine.
+- Take it easy until your doctor says you can return to your normal routine.

-- Do not drive, operate machinery or power tools, drink alcoholic beverages, or take any medications not prescribed by your physician for at least 24 hours following surgery.
+- Do not drive, operate machinery or power tools, drink alcoholic beverages, or take any medications not prescribed by your doctor for at least 24 hours following surgery.

 - It is natural to experience some discomfort in the area of the operation.
 You may also experience some drowsiness or dizziness for the first 24 hours depending on the type of anesthesia you receive.

-- Follow your physician's instructions regarding diet, rest and medication.
+- Follow your doctor’s instructions regarding diet, rest, and medication.

-- If you feel you are having problems after discharge, contact your physician.
-If your doctor is not available, call the WellSpan York Hospital Emergency Department at (717) 851-2311.
+- If you feel you are having problems after discharge, contact your doctor.
+If your doctor is not available, call the York Hospital Emergency Department at (717) 851-2311.